 - Full-time and part-time plans of study

 The path to becoming a speech pathologist comprises several steps, and choosing the best speech-language pathology (SLP) program for you is an important one.
-There are more than 300 options to choose from across audiology, speech-language pathology and speech, language and hearing science—so researching different avenues is key to mapping out your journey.
+There are many options across audiology, speech-language pathology, and speech, language, and hearing science—so researching different avenues is key to mapping out your journey.

 - Your need for flexibility.
 Do you plan on studying full-time or part-time?
 Would you prefer to enroll in an online program or an in-person course of study?